cassiocappellari/easyoga-app/README.md

 ## 🧘‍♀️ About

-**Easyoga** is a web platform that connects students and yoga teachers.
+**Easyoga** is a web platform that connects yoga teachers and students with the main purpose of disseminate online practices and guided meditations.
 The project is a **fullstack application** (backend and frontend) developed during the coding bootcamp named LaunchBase, by [Rocketseat](https://rocketseat.com.br/).

 ---